aatharvauti/resume/README.md

 3. `bundle exec jekyll serve`
 4. Open your browser to `localhost:4000`

+Protip: Using `bundle exec jekyll serve --host 0.0.0.0` will make the website available for other devices on your network (so you can simply go to your PC's IP address from your mobile device - Example, Browse to http://192.168.0.69:4000)

 ### Running locally with Docker

 To test locally with docker, run the following in your terminal after installing docker into your system: